shahankit/custom-graphiql/README.md

 <CustomGraphiQL />
 ```

-CustomGraphiQL supports all the props and children accepted by GraphiQL except the
+CustomGraphiQL supports all the props and children accepted by GraphiQL **except the
-`fetcher` prop.
+`fetcher` prop**.
 The fetch function is implemented within the component and hence no
 fetcher props is required for CustomGraphiQL component.
 Check [here](https://github.com/graphql/graphiql#usage)
 for description of available props and children and their example usage.